splunk/public-o11y-docs/get-started/tutorials/k8s-java-traces-tutorial/about-k8s-java-traces-tutorial.rst

     deploy-collector-k8s-java.rst
     k8s-java-view-apm.rst

 Follow this tutorial for a walkthrough of instrumenting a sample Java application in a Kubernetes environment.
-After this tutorial, you can:

 .. raw:: html